Isolating Afghanistan will have 'serious consequences' for region and world at large: Pak FM Qureshi | Law-Order

 Talking about the international commercial flight from Kabul to Doha on Thursday, he said this safe passage was in sync with the demand of the Europeans and “we need to encourage the Taliban to stay on course”.

-Qureshi also regretted that the ''spoilers'' did not allow the intra-Afghan dialogue to conclude, saying if there had been progressing in talks among various Afghan groups, things would have been calmer.
+Qureshi also regretted that the ''spoilers'' did not allow the intra-Afghan dialogue to reach a conclusion, saying if there had been progress on talks among various Afghan groups, things would have been calmer.

 Qureshi said there were great opportunities for bilateral cooperation between Pakistan and Spain in different fields.
 Given the changed security situation in Pakistan, he urged the Spanish counterpart to review the travel advisory.